 As this school year comes to a close, I’m incredibly grateful to the Lord for Jack.
 Jack was Taitum’s stabilizing reality this school year.
 He was her friend.
 He listened to her when nobody in her class would.
 He gave her something to look forward to each day.
 She’s gained a certain independence with Jack, gained confidence, and through the 4H Horse program, gained a wider circle of friends.

 The course of learning the Lord had Taitum on this year was different than my expectations, but in all reality, it was better.
 She learned how to navigate disappointments, how to give her best academically when she felt her worst socially.
 She learned (and is still learning) that her younger sister will always be her best friend and biggest supporter.

-I take great comfort in the fact that the Lord knows the needs of our children better than we do, and as the heavenly Father, He can orchestrate our lives to supply our needs and exceed our expectations.
+I take great comfort knowing that the Lord knows the needs of our children better than we do, and as the heavenly Father He can orchestrate their lives to supply their needs and exceed their expectations.
 We can trust the Lord with every facet of our kids’ lives, knowing that ultimately, He knows their needs better than we do, and loves them with a love more lasting than ours.

 3 responses to “Life, Learning and the Love of Taitum’s Life, Jack”

 The most beautiful story.
 The application will be lifelong for Taitum!

 Thatis precious and a blessing to have a reminder that God is in charge of our children too and has a plan and purpose for each one.
 Children, grandchildren and great-gandchildren in m case.
 Thanks for sharing.
 Pray blessings for you Taitum.